Zweihander-Main/kindle-highlights-to-org/README.md

 ## Possible future improvements

 - Breaking up metadata
-- Add hash to notes to allow updating
+- Add hash to notes to allow updating (has internationalization problems)
-- Make sure in org buffer
 - Include more options for tree construction
 - Sanity check on the file?